ongr-io/ElasticsearchBundle/Resources/doc/suggesters/usage.rst

 `Suggesters`_ are used to find a similar looking term using the provided text.

-You can use suggesters in any query as you would normally, or `suggester api`_.
+You can use suggesters (in any query, as you would normally) or `suggester api`_.

-There are basically four types of suggesters: terms, phrase, completion and context, to find out available parameters for these suggesters check out `<types.rst>`_ section.
+There are basically four types of suggesters: terms, phrase, completion and context.
+To find out available parameters for these suggesters check out `<types.rst>`_ section.

 .. note:: Completion and context suggesters need indexed data in order to work.
 To find out how to setup indexing and mapping, check `<indexed_suggesters.rst>`_ section.

 Using Suggesters in Any Query
 -----------------------------

-Using suggesters with simple queries, i.e. ``search`` api is quite simple.
+Using suggesters with simple queries, i.e. ``search`` api, is quite simple.
 You can add suggesters just how you would add aggregations, filters, etc...

 .. code:: php